citrix/terraform-provider-citrix/internal/daas/policies/policy_set_resource.md

 * Please refer to [Available Policy Settings](#available-policy-settings) for more details on policy settings

+* For specific policy setting examples, see the [policy_setting_examples](https://github.com/citrix/terraform-provider-citrix/tree/main/examples/policy_setting_examples) directory.
+Each policy setting that supports examples includes a link to its corresponding example file.

 ## Available Policy Filters

 ### Access Control